Direct and inverse results for popular differences in trees of positive dimension: The Furstenberg--Weiss correspondence principle

 for all $f$ in a countable set of continuous functions.
 Taking this set to be dense in $C(M)$ under the uniform norm, the limit (\ref{generic}) holds for all continuous functions.
-Letting $v_k \in |\theta|$ be a sequence of vertices such that $\theta^{v_k} \to \tau$, it follows that
+Letting $v_k \in |\theta|$ be a sequence of vertices such that $\theta^{v_k} \to \tau$, and passing to a subsequence of $(v_k)$ if necessary, it follows that the sequence of measures $\eta_k$ defined by

 converges weakly to $\eta$.
 For $\epsilon <\dim T$ it follows that

 and the inequality (\ref{ergodic_correspondence_ineq}) follows from Lemma \ref{approximation}. \end{proof}